Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 In the replication of \citeA{smith2004category}, each task type is instantiated as six tasks (so there are 36 tasks in total), and each task is a permutation of the eight stimuli among two categories such that they satisfy the rule specified by the task type.
 We ran Cobweb on each of the 36 tasks, repeating each five times with different random seeds.
 For each task repetition, after training on all stimuli, Cobweb was used to predict the category of the eight trained stimuli, and we computed an average accuracy score based on these predictions.

-We ran two experiments.
-Experiment 1 focused on the correlation between observed human accuracy and model-predicted accuracy across the six task types as the number of learning blocks increased.
-In more detail: For each task (permutation), we trained Cobweb on all eight stimuli exactly once and then computed the average test accuracy across the eight stimuli.
-We then computed the average test accuracy across the six tasks for each task type.
-Finally, we computed the correlation between the observed human accuracy and the model-predicted accuracy across the six task types after $1, 3, \dots, 21, 23$ learning blocks, with the human data coming from the \citeA{smith2004category} replication.
-This enabled a coarse-grain evaluation of the alignment between category learning in humans and Cobweb.

-Experiment 2 focused on comparing observed human accuracies and model-predicted separately on each of the six task types.
-It was also different from Experiment 1 in training Cobweb on each of the 24 blocks, to estimate learning curves on each of the task types that can be compared to human learning curves.
-In more detail: For each task type, for each task, Cobweb is trained across 24 blocks, i.e., runs through the 8 stimuli, randomly ordered.
-After each block, the average accuracy over the 8 stimuli is computed.
+We compared observed human and model-predicted accuracies separately on each of the six task types.
+For each task in its task type, Cobweb was trained across 24 blocks, each running through the randomly ordered 8 stimuli.
+After each block, the average accuracy over the 8 stimuli was computed.
 These results are averaged across the six tasks for each type to produce an average learning curve across the 24 blocks.
-Finally, these model-predicted learning curves are compared to the human learning curves from \citeA{smith2004category}, and their correspondence is quantified by correlation coefficients.
-Note that \citeA{smith2004category} provide human accuracies for only the odd learning blocks (1, 3, 5, \dots, 19, 21, 23), and so performance on these blocks is the basis of the correlations computed between human and Cobweb learning curves.
+Finally, these model-predicted learning curves are compared to the human learning curves from \citeA{smith2004category}, and correlation coefficients and RMSD values quantify their correspondence.
+Note that \citeA{smith2004category} provide human accuracies for only the odd learning blocks (1, 3, 5, \dots, 19, 21, 23), and so performance on these blocks is the basis of the comparison between the human and Cobweb learning curves.

-In Experiment 1, we anticipate that a Cobweb trained for one block (i.e., that sees the 8 stimuli only once) will show strong alignment with human performance after the final learning block (Block 23), or a block near it.
-In Experiment 2, we expect Cobweb to show strong alignment with human learning across the six task types: to learn the simpler Type I and II structures more rapidly and to a higher accuracy level than the more complex Type V and VI structures.
+We expect Cobweb to show strong alignment with human learning across the six task types: to learn the simpler Type I and II structures more rapidly and to a higher accuracy level than the more complex Type V and VI structures.
 We also conjectured the \texttt{leaf} predictions may be less comparable to the human learning data: Because the leaf nodes contain the homogeneous feature values only, the predictions made by these nodes are always the same.
-Thus, their predictions are ``overly'' determined compared to human predictions, which might make their learning curves artifactually resemble a horizontal line.
+Thus, their predictions are ``overly'' deterministic compared to human predictions, which might make their learning curves artifactually resemble a horizontal line.